 There has been some uncertainty about the impact of the federal requirement that the disclosures be "in writing," see, e.g., 49 C.F.R.
 Section 580.5(c), particularly as regards electronic certificates of title.
-This has now been clarified somewhat.
-The NHTSA has indicated that an electronic disclosure containing the proper information will satisfy the federal written disclosure requirement at 49 C.F.R.
+The NHTSA has indicated that an electronic disclosure containing the proper information may satisfy the federal written disclosure requirement at 49 C.F.R.
 Section 580.7 for a lessee-to-lessor transfer.
 This requirement is similar but not identical to the written disclosure requirement for other transfers, e.g., at 49 C.F.R.
-Section 580.5, and therefore provides some indication that an electronic disclosure satisfies the federal requirement for a "writing."
+Section 580.5, and therefore may provide some indication that an electronic disclosure could satisfy the federal requirement for a "writing."
 See letter to Edwin E. Huddleson, II, General Counsel, American Automobile Leasing Association, from Jacqueline Glassman, Chief Counsel, National Highway Traffic Safety Administration (April 25, 2003).
 This is consistent with the federal Electronic Signatures in Global and National Commerce Act (ESIGN), Pub.
 L. 106-229 (June 30, 2000), codified at 15 U.S.C. § 7001 et seq.
-Further clarification is being considered.

-Thus it is possible that transactions involving electronic certificates of title can be executed entirely by electronic means, including the federal odometer mileage disclosures required under 49 C.F.R.
+Thus it is possible that in the future transactions involving electronic certificates of title will be executed entirely by electronic means, including the federal odometer mileage disclosures required under 49 C.F.R.
 Part 580.